haderlka/Jupyter_Notebooks/readme.md

-Collection of jupyter notebooks which I tinkered around with.
+Collection of misc. problems and algorithms I tinkered around with.